qaalabs/DE5M4/docs/c-svc/1a-git.md

 ## Setup
 - Go to your VM
-- Run the Windows program: GitBash
+- Run the Windows program: **GitBash**
-- Make a directory called my-git-project: `mkdir my-git-project`
+- Make a directory called **my-git-project**: `mkdir my-git-project`
 - Change to that directory: `cd my-git-project`
 - Show all the files including hidden files: `ls -al`
 - You should zero files as the directory has just been created!

 ## Initialise Git
 - To start using git run: `git init`